GospelBG/ChatPointsTTV/README.md

 > Argument names surrounded by <> means that it is a required argument.
 > Arguments surrounded by [] are optional.

-You should set up your events in your config file with this format:
+You should set up your events in your config file following this format:
 ```
 TYPE_REWARDS:
     - KEY: